thunderbird/webext-docs/messages.rst

    - :permission:`messagesRead`

-.. _messages.listInlineTextParts:
+.. _messages.list^inline^text^parts:

 listInlineTextParts(messageId)
 ------------------------------

 .. api-section-annotation-hack:: -- [Added in TB 128]

 Lists all inline text parts of a message.
-These parts are not returned by :ref:`messages.listAttachments` and usually make up the readable content of the message, mostly with content type :value:`text/plain` or :value:`text/html`.
-If a message only includes a part with content type :value:`text/html`, the method :ref:`messengerUtilities.convertToPlainText` can be used to retreive a plain text version.
+These parts are not returned by :ref:`messages.list^attachments` and usually make up the readable content of the message, mostly with content type :value:`text/plain` or :value:`text/html`.
+If a message only includes a part with content type :value:`text/html`, the method :ref:`messenger^utilities.convert^to^plain^text` can be used to retreive a plain text version.

 .. note::